Continuous Android testing with Guard

 As you can imagine, once you’ve set this up, it becomes highly addictive — why would anyone ever manually invoke Rake test again?
 It’s always running anyway!

 Setting up Guard to invoke Ant, for example, couldn’t be any easier.
 You first must have Ruby installed, followed by RubyGems and Bundler.
-Next, in your Gemfile, you need to include guard as follows:
+Next, in your

 source :rubygems